 Surrounded by other naked couples of men, we took off our clothes and before even setting up our towels, took off running into the sea.
 Whatever hangover or negative energy remained from last night simply melted away in the cool water under the shining sun.
 The inherent sense of freedom, to exist without clothes in nature, to not be judged or afraid of others felt very liberating – maybe even more so than singing Bella Ciao! in unison.
 Lounging at the beach and being surrounded by others experiencing that same freedom felt like a small pride parade in itself.
 Void off political messages, or angry bystanders – the beach encapsulated all the aspects of freedom I yearned for.
 We spent the day in and out of the water, occasionally leaving the other behind by the towels to have a nude walk through the big dunes, to see who we could come across.
 It’s ironic that the very thing that caused me to feel upset the day before was now perfectly fine.
 That’s the interesting thing about open relationships.
 Your boundaries are often contextually dependent – and while both days boiled down to having sex with strangers on the beach, it just pushed different buttons.
 Why exactly that is, I’ll never know.

 We enjoyed our day at the beach so much that we decided to return the next day.
 It was my turn to guard our belongings and towels when my lover returned from the dunes exclaiming “Look who I found!”.
 He was followed by our two, unregistered, overnight guests from a few days prior.
 We hugged and greeted.
 They set up their towels close to ours.
 We were happy to be able to spend more time with each other.
-Once we were fully embracing the calm atmosphere of the beach, cycling between going into the water, basking in the sun, and exploring the dunes.
+Once we were fully embracing the calm atmosphere of the beach, cycling between going into the water, basking in the sun and exploring the dunes.
 When it truly felt like nothing could disturb the perfect peace – that’s when it happened.
 I suddenly awoke from my sleepy beach nap, by what sounded like a high-pitched, manic whistle.
 I sat up in shock, my heart pounding – and felt how the whole atmosphere had changed in a split second.
 Something was going on, and I didn’t understand what.
-Couples around us were scrambling, reaching into their bags and….
+Couples around us were scrambling, reaching into their bags, and….
 Pulling up their swimsuits?
-All around me, men were fumbling withdraw stings and Speedos to hide their bare bodies.
+All around me, men were fumbling to withdraw stings and Speedos to hide their bare bodies.
 Alarmed by their panic, I joined in and pulled up my swimsuit.
-Amidst all the commotion I could identify the source of the whistling and shouting.
+Amidst all the commotion, I could identify the source of the whistling and shouting.
 A stocky, balding man, seemingly breathless by the effort of walking through the sand with his shoes on, in a uniform (albeit one with shorts), was blowing into a whistle, yelling: “Costumi da bagno!
 Costumi da bagno!
 Mettiti i costumi da bagno subito”.
 One couple argued back in Italian too fast for me to decipher, all the while gesticulating wildly.

 An argument ensued, until they too, begrudgingly put on their bathing suits, and the man in the uniform moved along – towards the direction of the cruising dune.
 “What the hell was that?!”
 I whispered to our Italian company.
 “Just wait…“ he said, intently staring at the uniformed man finally disappearing in the dune.
 And just like that, all the tension that had just built up suddenly disappeared.
 Within an instant, all the swimwear came off again, almost simultaneously.
 Some stood up, rebelliously shaking their cock in the direction of the dune, shouting and celebrating.
 The natural order of things had been restored.
 “They come along here sometimes… They don’t have any real power, but they like to give you a fine.
 Even though this is a nudist beach, they want to enforce the morals” he said, wagging his fingers in air quotes, rolling his eyes, and smiling.

 We ended up visiting the beach several days that summer.
 It was the only time we saw the man in the uniform, and we were never forced to put on our swimsuits again.
 But the event reminded me of how nudity and cruising are all components of our fight for freedom that others want to actively suppress.
 Liberty and freedom, it seems, are not solely achieved by waving signs at protest, but also by waving your dick in the sun – even in the face of authority.
-Our idea to not have another gay cruising holiday faded in light of our discovery of this beach – and I was once again happy to have found refuge among other men just like me.
+Our idea of not having another gay cruising holiday faded in light of our discovery of this beach – and I was once again happy to have found refuge among other men just like me.
 Those who refuse to wear a Speedo, even if they’re told to do so.

 John’s Sicily Gay Cruising Story